fwupd/fwupd/README.md

 No user interaction should be required when actually applying updates.
 Making it prohibited means we can do the upgrade with a fancy graphical splash screen, without having to worry about locales and input methods.
-Updating firmware should be no more dangerious than installing a new kernel or glibc package.
+Updating firmware should be no more dangerous than installing a new kernel or glibc package.

 Offline Updates Lifecycle
 -------------------------

-Offlines updates are done using a special boot target which means that the usual graphical environment is not started.
+Offline updates are done using a special boot target which means that the usual graphical environment is not started.
 Once the firmware update has completed the system will reboot.